sam8005/AI-RoadTrip/README.md

 - [Working with CSV Files and JSON Data](https://automatetheboringstuff.com/chapter14/)
 - [ Installing Third-Party Modules](https://automatetheboringstuff.com/appendixa/)

-After completing Task3 small implimentation tasks will be given based on the above topic which will be updated in this page soon.
+After completing Task3 small implimentation tasks will be given based on the above topics which will be updated in this page soon.

 # Wish you all the best and Lets do this together.